Japillow/Stella/README.md

 Currently, there are only tests for the alerting functionality as well as some stats computation is tested.
 In order to test the alerting functionality, we simulate a server being down and being back up (using mocking functions).

-## Documentation

-Documentation is available at [Read the Docs](https://stella-monitoring.readthedocs.io)

 ### Projet structure